 I TOOK A COOL SHOT OF A BANDIT GETTING SUCKED INTO AN ANOMALY IN STALKER, HOW DO I SHOW IT TO PEOPLE?

 The easiest way is to find a free image hosting website and create an account.
 Photobucket, Imgur, Imageshack, and TinyPic are some of them.
-If you're only posting a shot or two and don't want to bother signing up for anything you can always use Imageshack, then get the forum code, and then remove the url tags to get the image link.

 A note on linking images from your Steam Cloud: